 Learning how to attract bumblebees goes beyond planting a few summer blooming plants and hoping for the best.
-Certainly adding in their favorite forage invites bees to your garden, especially if you offer plants that flower from very early spring through late autumn.
+Of course, adding in their favorite forage invites bees to your garden.
+This is especially true if you offer plants that flower from very early spring through late autumn.
 But, there are a few other things you can do the create a garden habitat that attracts bumblebees.

-- Sign up with a local beekeeper who does poison-free extractions and offers to re-home any intact bumblebee nests.
+- Sign up with a local beekeeper who does poison-free extractions and offers to re-home any intact bumblebee nests into your garden.

 - Create undisturbed bumblebee friendly areas on your property.

-- Okay, so there’s one more that seems pretty obvious: lay off the ‘cides in your garden.
+- Lay off the ‘cides in your garden.

 Want queen Bombus to nest in your garden?